 Everyone can add suggestions by default, to be accepted by signed in users.
-Suggestion voting can be used to make use of a string when more than signed in user agrees, by setting up the Component configuration configuration with Suggestion voting to turn on voting, and Autoaccept suggestions to set a treshold for accepted suggestions (this includes a vote from the user making the suggestion if it is cast).
+Suggestion voting can be used to make use of a string when more than one signed-in user agrees, by setting up the Component configuration configuration with Suggestion voting to turn on voting, and Autoaccept suggestions to set a threshold for accepted suggestions (this includes a vote from the user making the suggestion if it is cast).

 Note: Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overridden with the Can override suggestion state privilege (see Access control).
+This can be overridden with the Edit string when suggestions are enforced privilege (see Access control).